|

 Classes Help Sophomore WR Stay Positive

-- Everyone copes with adversity differently.
-For
+KNOXVILLE - Everyone copes with adversity differently.
+For Tennessee

-really been going in there (yoga class) and
+“I’ve really been going in there (yoga class) and getting in touch with

-Chi, trying to keep everything level-headed,”
+my Chi, trying to keep everything level-headed,” Rogers said.
+“I think

 I’ve been doing a good job.
-I’m really just trying
+I’m really just trying to stay positive.
+I

 feel like it’s just for the better of our team.”